mdsosnkowski/cloudFormation/notes-webScraper.md

 [Design](https://youtu.be/51r3zPOun5g?si=MR2AjWEhBgGIDdSw)
 ## MARCH 2025

+#### Fri 14
+Re-test RDS build if located servers in private subnets of VPC.
+- Confirmed, tested, and working!!

+Review viedeo on how to setup authentication with IAM.

 #### Thu 13
 RDS in mulitiple AZ for active and standby SQL needed.
-Done by need to check as build did not finish but no rDS issues!
+Done by need to check as build did not finish but no RDS issues!

 #### Wed 12
 Debug VPC lodding: issue was misspelling of "Tags" which caused rollback of build eventhough passed validation.
 Conclusion: valdation does not catch spelling mistakes and is limited in checking for quality